BIOPAC® Systems, Inc. Logo

 H16 Reflexes & Reaction Time

-This BSL PRO Lesson describes basic reflex and reaction time exercises and details hardware and software setup of the BSL Lessons System to record reaction time to auditory stimulus exercises. visual stimulus exercises, and muscle reflex exercises.
+This PRO Lesson describes basic reflex and reaction time (visual stimulus) exercises and details hardware and software setup of the BSL Lessons System to record reaction time to auditory stimulus.
 All data collection and analysis is done via the BIOPAC MP3x data acquisition unit and the Biopac Student Lab Lessons software.

 Experimental Objectives